-A drainage tube will be placed in the kidney to temporarily drain urine away from the kidney to the outside while the area heals.
+A drainage tube will be placed in the kidney.
+It will drain urine away from the kidney while the area heals.
 The incision will be stitched or stapled.
 The area may be covered with a bandage.

 How Long Will It Take?

 3 to 4 hours

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 The usual length of stay is 1 to 3 days.
 Complications may lead to a longer stay.

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Recovery may also include: